 A Copayment (Copay) is the amount you pay each time you receive certain Covered Health Services.
 The Copay is a flat dollar amount and is paid at the time of service or when billed by the provider.
-Copays count toward the Copay Out-of-Pocket-Maximum.
-Copays do not count toward the Annual Deductible.
+Copays count toward the Copayment Out-of-Pocket-Maximum.
 If the Eligible Expense is less than the Copay, you are only responsible for paying the Eligible Expense and not the Copay.